kanishk-469/react/README.md

 # react
-Login page authenticated using idTokens created by firebase authentication server
+Login page created, authentication using idTokens created by firebase authentication server.
+React context API used as a store, where all states and function like login and logout are kept.